sdamasoc/domoticz_panasonic_CZ-TACG1/README.md

 # Domoticz python plugin for Panasonic CZ-TACG1 wifi adapter
-A Python plugin for Domoticz to communicate with Panasonic Cloud Confort throught CZ-TACG1 WiFi adapter
+A Python plugin for Domoticz to communicate with Panasonic Cloud Comfort through CZ-TACG1 WiFi adapter

 # Getting started
 If you don't have git: